proplot-dev/proplot/docs/tutorial5.rst

-To see how any colormap varies with respect to each channel, use the `~proplot.colortools.cmap_breakdown` function.
+To see how any colormap varies with respect to each channel, use the `~proplot.styletools.cmap_breakdown` function.
 Below, we do this for the “magma”, “rocket”, and ProPlot “Fire” colormaps.
-The first two are nicely-designed `~matplotlib.colors.LinearSegmentedColormap` maps, and the last one is a `~proplot.colortools.PerceptuallyUniformColormap`.
+The first two are nicely-designed `~matplotlib.colors.LinearSegmentedColormap` maps, and the last one is a `~proplot.styletools.PerceptuallyUniformColormap`.
 They are all roughly linear across the hue and luminance channels, but not the chroma channel (top row).
 “Fire” is linear in the HSL scaling of the chroma channel (bottom left), while other ProPlot colormaps are